MoonSync

 NASA — What Time Is It on the Moon?

-How Is Lunar Illumination Determined?
+How Is Moon Illumination Percentage Calculated?

 USNO — Moon Illumination Data